Analysis | Why Putin’s nuclear threat could be more than bluster

 Plenty of observers believe Putin would not risk even a low-grade nuclear attack.
 Doing so could trigger deeper sanctions than the ones already crippling the Russian economy, increase war opposition at home, negatively impact his all-important alliance with the Chinese and change perceptions in nations still hedging their bets with Russia, including India, Brazil and South Africa.

 Many in the West have questioned Putin’s state of mind.
-But a number of experts — including the director of the CIA — appear to have determined he remains more or less within the parameter of sanity, even if he is isolated and angry — conditions that could be rapidly escalating as the Russian army had made far less progress in Ukraine than the Kremlin likely calculated.
+But a number of experts — including the director of the CIA — appear to have determined he remains more or less within the parameter of sanity.
+They estimate him, however, to be isolated and angry — conditions that could rapidly escalate as the Russian army makes far less progress than the Kremlin likely calculated.

 Still, this might not be a question of sanity, but perspective.
 As Michael Gove, a senior British official, reasoned this week, Putin dwells in a “moral sphere the rest of us would find almost impossible to conceive of.”